thoughtspot/thoughtspot.github.io/_complex-search/about-filters.md

 ## Where filters appear in ThoughtSpot

-As you have seen with search, filters appear in grey boxes in the search bar.
+As you have seen with search, filters appear in white boxes in the search bar.

  ![]({{ site.baseurl }}/images/search_bar_with_phrases_boxed.png "Search bar with filters")